Skip to main content

 Sanity check the CA is vulnerable to ESC8 with curl!

-Note: if I call this file certipy.md in the file hierarchy, docusaurus crashes.
+If I call this file certipy.md in the file hierarchy, docusaurus crashes.
 Wassupwitdat?
-I raised an issue in GitHub for this
+I raised an issue in GitHub for this.